 Although tourism is now the main source of income, the Supai still follow a traditional way of life, albeit with modern accessories like satellite dishes and air-conditioning.
 There are of course no cars here, the only motorized vehicles being a few ATVs and tractors, so travel is by horse, mule or on foot.
 Supai has around 450 people living in 130 houses, spread out over 2 miles of a wide, flat, wooded area of the canyon, and includes two churches, a museum, clinic (not for visitors except in emergencies), cafe, rodeo corral, two general stores, school, post office - the only one in the US where mail is still delivered by mule - and various administrative buildings.
 The village is surrounded by high cliffs of Supai sandstone, a deep red rock found all over the Grand Canyon and named after this location.
 Two prominent rock spires on the west side, known as Wigleeva, are believed by the Havasupai to be guardian spirits which watch over the tribal homeland, and will ensure continued prosperity as long as they stand.

-Fees and Regulations: Accommodation at Supai is in either a high price, 24 room lodge ($145 for a room, for up to 4 persons) in the village or at the campground two miles beyond, adjacent to the creek and occupying a half mile stretch of the canyon.
-Fees were increased in 2007 to a rather steep $35 per person to enter the reservation and $17 per person per night for camping.
+Accommodation at Supai is in either a high price, 24 room lodge (around $440 for a room, for up to four persons, in 2021) in the village or at the campground two miles beyond, adjacent to the creek and occupying a half mile stretch of the canyon.
 The campsite is of the primitive type, with picnic tables, pit toilets and spring water for drinking; all stays must be reserved in advance.
 No campfires, pets, firearms or alcohol are permitted anywhere on the reservation, and only Hualapai/lower Havasu canyons are open to hiking - all other areas require special permission.

-More details - description of the trail to Supai, Havasu Canyon and the waterfalls.
+Hiking to Supai, Havasu Canyon and the waterfalls